edwardspec/fudocgenerator/README.md

 ### TODO (things to improve)

+- add recipes of what items are inside "mysterious reward" items (like Protectorate Set Bundle or Bag of Oranges).
 - check if moving some monsters from config.ignoredMonsters to config.identicalMonsters will show any additional recipes (recipes that are currently ignored due to "unknown monster" in them).
 - logging: suppress "unknown item" log errors about wild seeds and other purposely ignored items.
 Instead have 1 log entry with the list of all ignored items that were searched for, and another log entry for ignored items that weren't found (to detect typos in config.ignoredItems, etc.).
 - add item code of captured insect items (e.g. Tidefly) into itemCodes of Recipe, so that their "biome -> monsters" recipes would be shown in "How to obtain" sections for "captured insect" item.